YipingNUS/scratchplot-story-generation/crowdsource/README.md

 - Interestingness
 - Cohesiveness

-We sample 50 generated stories from each baseline and lauched separate evaluation tasks on each aspect.
-The stories are shuffled so that annotators are not aware which system generated each story.
+We sampled 50 generated stories from each baseline and launched separate evaluation tasks on each aspect.
+The stories are shuffled so that annotators are unaware of which system generated each story.
 The raw data is `general-new.tsv`.

-The data is contained in the folders `naturalness/`, `interestingness/`, and `coherence/` respectively.
+The data is contained in the folders `naturalness/`, `interestingness/`, and `coherence/`, respectively.

 ### Story Ending Evaluation

-We randomly sampled 50 pairs of selected (story, ending) pairs selected using different algorithms (`nsp`, `perplexity`, and `random`) and asked crowdsource evaluators to conduct pair-wise evaluation.
+We randomly sampled 50 pairs of selected (story, ending) pairs using different algorithms (`nsp`, `perplexity`, and `random`) and asked crowdsource evaluators to conduct a pair-wise evaluation.
 The result is contained in the `ending/` folder.

+### Additional Notes

+- In each folder, there is a `train.csv`.
+It contains a handful of demonstrative examples with their expected labels.
+It is not the conventional "training data" in ML.
+- The `full-annotation-result-new.tsv` file contains the annotation results to produce the final version of the paper.
+- The `OUTPUT:category` column is the human annotation.
+We solicited three annotators for each evaluation.
+We take the majority vote for the pair-wise evaluation and average the scores for the fine-grained evaluation (on a scale of 1-5).

 ### Acknowledgement